Meekb/Overlook/README.md

   * 4 Classes, each accompanied by a test file: Hotel, Room, Booking, Customer
   * Login page requires valid username and password (username: customer < 1 thru 50 > password: overlook2021)
+  * Availability of room type changes with each booking POSTed
+  * Aria labels for full accessibility
   * Employed breakpoint at 768px for responsive design enjoyable on desktop, or tablet
   * Deployment to GitHub Pages coming Soon!